-In 2014, she returned to postgraduate research with an interest in literature and song, taking an MA at King's College London in Contemporary Literature, Theory and Culture and continuing on to PhD at the University of East Anglia.
-She has been teaching English undergraduates at her alma mater, and other Cambridge colleges, since 2013.
-Three portions of her thesis on Angela Carter and folk song have been approved for forthcoming academic publication.
+In 2014, she returned to postgraduate research with an interest in literature and song, taking an MA at King's College London in Contemporary Literature, Theory and Culture and completing her PhD at the University of East Anglia in 2020.
+She teaches Cambridge English undergraduates and on the Songwriting MA at the Institute for Contemporary Music Performance in London.
+Her research has been published in journals, in a book chapter, and her forthcoming monograph 'Angela Carter and folk song: Invisible Music, Prose and the Art of Canorography' is to be published by Bloomsbury in December 2022.